 Portugal has 7 international airports and daily flights to major cities around the world.

-Portugal as an extensive highroad network as a solid transportation network.
+Portugal has an extensive highroad network as a solid transportation network.

-In Portugal you can count with high speed internet (one of the best in Europe) and an extensive cellular coverage.
+In Portugal, you can count on high speed internet (one of the best in Europe) and extensive cellular coverage.